wime12/cmark-roff/README.md

 **cmark-roff** is a backend for the CommonMark parsing and rendering library **cmark**.
-It transforms CommonMark input to roff macros, escape sequences and text. **cmar-roff** does not target any of the existing macro packages for roff.
+It transforms CommonMark input to roff macros, escape sequences and text. **cmark-roff** does not target any of the existing macro packages for roff.
 Instead the user should write his or her own macro packages for the intended formats like articles, reports, books, letters, ... .